 Use “with” statements and context managers to enclose regions, and use them to invoke code which may create exceptions.

 Use the break statement judiciously to exit from control structures and show statically that it behaves correctly in all contexts.

+Restructure code so that the nested loops that are to be collectively exited form the body of a function, and use early returns to exit the loops..
+This technique does not work if there are more complex logic that require different levels of exit.)

 6.32 Passing Parameters and Return Values [CSJ]